 What Angle Should I Sharpen My Stihl Chainsaw Chain?

-Most Stihl chainsaws are sharpened at a 30-degree angle, parallel to the service mark for the filling angle.
+Most Stihl chainsaws are sharpened at a 30-degree angle, parallel to the filling angle’s service mark.

 With this Chainsaw Sharpening Angles guide, I am so sure you can treat your chain rightly now.